Wyatt-Cox-student/SDEV265-Project/README.md

 Teresa's Public API Key: 7a5185043b9c80de440a54ba097dd8a107de762bdd7d7977990b1be306a3e830

 ## to do
-switch filter and filter label to customTkinter
+switch filter and filter label to customTkinter (done)

 relocate the back button to the left side of the search entry field (done)